-86 The questions from the 'Ideas Workshop' part of the FairShares Canvass - those in the left-most column - may help with structuring a presentation.
+85 The questions from the 'Ideas Workshop' part of the FairShares Canvass - those in the left-most column - may help with structuring a presentation.

 Entrepreneurial incubators where participants believe in the value of competition may wish to recruit a jury and offer prizes to 'winning' teams.
-An alternative, however, is to follow participatory budgeting practices and allow teams to vote for each others' ideas (without any jury or panel) to keep decision-making power with the participants.
+An alternative, however, is to follow participatory budgeting practices and allow teams to vote for each other's ideas (without any jury or panel) to keep decision-making power with the participants.

-- Empathise (getting a deep understanding of the challenge(s) and the human) - Define (defining the concrete challenge, deciding the characteristics) - Ideate (creating solutions, ideas, proposals) - Prototype (building something to demonstrate feasibility, usable with minimal features) - Test (getting users to test your prototype)
+- Define (defining the concrete challenge, deciding the characteristics) - Ideate (creating solutions, ideas, proposals) - Prototype (building something to demonstrate feasibility, usable with minimal features) - Test (getting users to test your prototype)